karthik-mallavarapu/es-poc/README.md

   Data of the form { 1234, 'Outliers', 'Malcom Gladwell', 05-08-2008} is indexed into c0-numeric, c1-string, c2-string, c3-date columns respectively.
   ```
 * __Multi-match query__
   * In order to restrict query search to specific grids, routing ids must be passed as URL parameters.
-In addition to that, request body must also have a filter on the field **_routing**
+In addition to that, request body must also have a filter on the field **_routing**.
+The following examples show how a multi match query can be constructed.
   ```
   POST /user1/document/_search?routing=listing1,listing2
   {